 Not every walk in France is covered by a TopoGuide or Miam Miam Dodo guidebook.
-So, how do you work out the distances between villages and plan an itinerary (for example, Martel to Rocamadour and the southern part of the GR 34 along the coast of Brittany) when there is no guidebook?
+So, how do you calculate distances on a long-distance walk, find the distances between villages and plan an itinerary (for example, on the walk from Martel to Rocamadour ) when there is no guidebook?

 Walking directions on Google maps will give you a rough idea of distances, calculated along the road, and this can sometimes be enough to decide where your overnight stops should be.